compellio/tar-smart-contract/README.md

 | `sepolia`   | Sepolia   | Public Testnet | https://ethereum-sepolia-rpc.publicnode.com |
 | `amoy`      | Amoy      | Public Testnet | https://polygon-amoy-bor-rpc.publicnode.com |

-You may also connect to ant EVM-compatible network by setting the `ADHOC_TAR_JSON_RPC_URL` environment variable and using the `custom` network id during deployment.
+You may also connect to ant EVM-compatible network by setting the `TAR_JSON_RPC_URL` environment variable and using the `custom` network id during deployment.

 ### Contract Verification